 (think of pushing your navel upward).

-Make your exhaling long, letting all the air escape and your belly sinking down
+Make your exhaling long, letting all the air escape and your

 (for many this is a very nice sensation, relaxing your whole lower

 Double check on your shoulder and neck muscles to make sure you're not

 This is a personal favorite because it is

 It is often taught in mindfulness meditation as a

 But, since it relaxes your whole body very gently and comfortably, it

 is a perfect sleep aid.
 It can even be